kapowaz/kap-legends/docs/README.md

 * `Base Kit (Hiragana)` — default modifiers and Hiragana sublegends
 * `Base Kit (Ukraine Cyrillic)` — default modifiers and Ukraine Cyrillic sublegends
 * `Base Kit (US International)` — default modifiers and sublegends for US International layouts

-<small>*An additional `Base Kit (German)` layout exists, with kitting explicitly
+* `Base Kit (German)` — a base kit with explicit support for German keyboard layouts.
-intended for German keyboard layouts; it is however not suitable for most projects, unless you are specifically targeting the German market.</small>
+* `Base Kit (Spanish)` — a base kit with explicit support for Spanish keyboard layouts.

 Unless you have specific layouts in mind that require changing the kitting, we recommend you choose one of these three default base kits as your base kit, and